Today, web competitive intelligence tools and techniques are your biggest opportunities to grow business and market share.

 Track your competitors to learn, improve, get inspiration, and outperform.

 On this page:

-- What is a marketing intelligence tool?
+- What is competitive marketing intelligence?
+Definition and benefits.

-- Infographic in PDF
+- Infographic in PDF.

 - Understand better your competitors and thus stay ahead of them

 - Be more nimble and react quickly to your competitor’s actions

 - Learn from successes and failures in the market

 - Target the right market segments and attract qualified customers

 - Get inspiration for new ways to grow your business